 Both stories are set in pre-revolutionary war New York City.

 Living and writing in Baltimore, Maryland, she graduated from Morgan State University and studied writing at Johns Hopkins University.
-She also worked as an adjunct professor at Baltimore City Community College and, among other duties, taught a class in Business Writing.
+She also worked as an adjunct professor at Baltimore City Community College teaching GED classes, and classes on geneaology and business writing.

 As the caregiver for hubby, she's doing very little writing now, but still jotting down ideas and clipping articles from the newspapers for hot topics.
 The latest topic that intrigues her is "fake news."